 Proponents hope it will curtail the effects of high inflation on families’ shopping baskets.
-Still, some observers say the VAT cut will fall short of halting Spain’s rising price of olive oil.
+Still, some observers say the VAT cut will fall short of halting rising olive oil prices in Spain.

-Starting January 1st and lasting until June 30th, the VAT of all cooking oils was reduced from ten to five percent.
+Starting January 1st and lasting until June 30th, the VAT of all cooking oils was reduced from 10 to 5 percent.
 The same reduction has been applied to pasta, while other essential foods such as milk, potatoes, eggs, vegetables, fruit, legumes and bread had their VAT reduced from four to zero percent.See Also:Olive Council Forecasts Significant Production Decline

 On top of that, olive oil producers highlighted the impact of the tax on non-reusable plastics, which came into force on January 1st, on the sector.